A. Victoria Mixon, Editor Services Home About Contact Magazine

 Let’s talk about structure.
 This is tight and illustrative—without coming right out and describing it, the writer shows us a stage, an audience, two individual groups in the audience, and the venue with its abstract paintings and cute goatee guy.
 She also shows us what they’re all here for without telling us: it’s open-mike night.
 Great use of action!

-There are also problems with punctuation and dialog structure.
-This is covered in “Punctuating Dialog Correctly” in The Art & Craft of Fiction.
+There are a few minor problems with punctuation and dialog structure, which are covered in “Punctuating Dialog Correctly” in The Art & Craft of Fiction.

 Can this hook be made any simpler and briefer, ratcheting the tension while keeping the good illustration, removing the other writer’s words, and giving the last line the kick it needs?